 Sweet, sour, salty, bitter and savory tastes can actually be sensed by all parts of the tongue.
 Only the sides of the tongue are more sensitive than the middle overall.
 This is true of all tastes – with one exception: the back of our tongue is very sensitive to bitter tastes.
 This is apparently to protect us so that we can spit out poisonous or spoiled foods or substances before they enter the throat and are swallowed.

-But what is taste actually?
-What happens in our body that enables us to perceive flavor?
-The chemical substance responsible for the taste is freed in the mouth and comes into contact with a nerve cell.
-It activates the cell by changing specific proteins in the wall of the sensory cell.
-This change causes the sensory cell to transmit messenger substances, which in turn activate further nerve cells.
-These nerve cells then pass information for a particular perception of flavor on to the brain.
+When you eat food, the chemical substances that are responsible for the food’s taste come into contact with nerve cells in the mouth.
+The chemical substance activates the nerve cell by changing specific proteins in the wall of the sensory cell.
+This change causes the sensory cell to release chemical messengers, which in turn activate further nerve cells.
+These nerve cells then pass the “taste” information on to the brain.

 What are taste papillae?

 The taste papillae are made up of many wart-like bumps under the mucous membrane covering the tongue.
 They greatly increase the surface area of the tongue and make sure that individual tastes can be perceived more intensely.
 So they have a kind of taste-magnifying effect.
 The papillae contain several taste buds with sensory cells.

 There are three types of taste papillae, based on their shape: